Thank you so much for checking out my website!

 Early on, I wondered how I was able to do so many different things on the piano, from playing at lightning speed to memorizing pages of music.
 This curiosity drove me to conduct neuroscience research at a wide variety of places throughout college, culminating in a Graduation with Distinction in Neuroscience thesis on the molecular mechanisms of brain development.

-My artistic endeavors in college included taking classical piano lessons through Duke’s Department of Music, playing in the pit orchestra for Hoof ‘n’ Horn, our student-run musical theater group, and serving as President of Duarte, Duke’s umbrella arts organization, through which I led art-themed events for the undergraduate student body and work closely with arts administration to strengthen the student arts community at Duke.
+My artistic endeavors in college included taking classical piano lessons through Duke’s Department of Music, playing in the pit orchestra for Hoof ‘n’ Horn, our student-run musical theater group, and serving as President of duARTS, Duke’s umbrella arts organization, through which I led art-themed events for the undergraduate student body and work closely with arts administration to strengthen the student arts community at Duke.

 Thank you again for your interest!